GoogleCloudPlatform/professional-services/tools/gcs-usage-recommender/README.md

 a user to downgrade the storage classes of objects within a bucket to "nearline" if they have not been read in over 30 days.
-This will help optimize costs for an organization as otherwise it may be hard to know how often buckets are being accessed and if they are configured correctly.
+This will help optimize costs for an organization as otherwise it may be hard to know how often buckets are being accessed and if they are configured with the appropriate storage class/OLM based on its access patterns.

 <h3> 1.2 GCS Audit Logs </h3>